PjgZSK/note/notes.md

             - *jəri*

 - grammar
+    - meaning
         - *the rules about how words change their form and combine with other words to make sentences*
     - word form
         - pronoun(pro noun)
             - who, which, what